eggdropsoap/QuestWorlds/markdown/QuestWorlds.md

 Your GM chooses a **resistance** to represent the difficulty of the **story obstacle**.

-When setting **resistance**s it is important to understand that whilst traditional roleplaying games simulate an imaginary reality, *QuestWorlds* emulates the techniques of fictional storytelling.
+When setting **resistances** it is important to understand that whilst traditional roleplaying games simulate an imaginary reality, *QuestWorlds* emulates the techniques of fictional storytelling.

 Understanding this distinction will help you to play the game in a natural, seamless manner.

 For example, let’s say that your GM is playing a game inspired by fast-paced, non-fantastic, martial arts movies in a contemporary setting.
-You are running along a bridge, pacing a hovercraft, piloted by the main bad guy.
+You are running along a bridge, pacing a hovercraft piloted by the main bad guy.
 You want your character, Joey Chun, to jump onto the hovercraft and punch the villain’s lights out.

 In a traditional, simulative game, your GM would determine how hard this is based on the physical constraints you’ve already described.
 In doing so, they would come up with imaginary numbers and measurements.
 Your GM would have to work out the distance between bridge and hovercraft.
 Depending on the rules set, they might take into account your relative speed to the vehicle.
 Then they would use whatever resolution mechanic the rules provide them with to see if Joey succeeds or fails.
 If you blow it, your GM will probably consult the falling rules to see how badly you injure yourself (if you land poorly), or the drowning rules, if you end up in the river.

 In *QuestWorlds*, your GM starts not with the physical details, but with the proposed action’s position in the storyline.
 They consider a range of narrative factors, from how entertaining it would be for you to **succeed**, how much **failure** would slow the pacing of the current sequence, and how long it has been since you last scored a thrilling **victory**.
 If, after this, they need further reference points, your GM can draw inspiration more from martial arts movies than the physics of real-life jumps from bridges onto moving hovercraft.
-Having decided how difficult the task ought to be dramatically,your GM will then supply the physical details as color, to justify their choice and create suspension of disbelief, the illusion of authenticity that makes us accept fictional incidents as credible on their own terms.
+Having decided how difficult the task ought to be dramatically, your GM will then supply the physical details as color, to justify their choice and create suspension of disbelief---the illusion of authenticity that makes us accept fictional incidents as credible on their own terms.
 If they want Joey to have a high chance of **success**, your GM describes the distance between bridge and vehicle as impressive (so it feels exciting if you make it) but not insurmountable (so it seems believable if you make it).

 In other words, in *QuestWorlds* your GM will pick a **resistance** based on dramatic needs and then justify it by adding details into the story.